Turnpike Bluff: Exploration

+Location

+Turnpike Bluff is in the south of the Otter Highlands, to the north of the Recovery Glacier.

+It lies five nautical miles (9 km) southwest of Mount Homard, at the southwest extremity of the Shackleton Range.

 Geology

 The Turnpike Bluff Group is a sedimentary sequence of rocks exposed on the south flank of the Shackleton Range.
 The sequence includes basal clastics and quartzite, followed by carbonate-bearing clastics with Riphean age stromatolite colonies, and capped by over 1 km of greywacke and quartzitic arenite, alternating with pelite.
 The sequence is underlain unconformably by an Archean granitoid basement (1400 Ma).
 Metamorphism occurred at 526 Ma.

+The group contains four formations, named after Wyeth Heights, Stephenson Bastion, Flett Crags and Mount Wegener.

+These are features along the southern margin of the Shackleton Mountains, from west to east.